 Fire crews have resumed their battle to extinguish what is said to be the biggest blaze of its kind in Europe during peacetime.
 Efforts to put out the inferno at a fuel depot north of London had earlier been halted for several hours amid fears of further explosions.
 On Sunday morning, a wave of blasts ripped through the plant near Hemel Hempstead.
 These and the giant fire that broke out injured over 40 people.

+The plume of smoke that resulted is visible for kilometres around.
+Despite assurances from the British government that it is not toxic, there are concerns about what has been dubbed “the cloud of doom” drifting over France.
+It is thought it could reach Spain by Wednesday.
+Police say the blaze appeared to be an accident although anti-terrorist officers are involved in the inquiry.
 The area immediately around the depot is now a charred wasteland and local schools were to remain closed today.
 Around 2,000 people are thought to have left the area in the wake of the disaster.